MozeBaltyk/UpOnLAN/docs/iPXE/ROM Build.md

-## Build
+## ROM Build

-Once you developped your iPXE menu, there is a possibility to compile it with iPXE binaries.
+Once you developped your iPXE menu, there is a possibility to compile it with iPXE binaries with a bootlaoder wrapper.
+This Bootloaders wrapper will have for purpose to dynamically handles a maximum of situation and eventually redirect at the `menu.ipxe`.

-UpOnLAN.xyz provides a build option in the webapp to realize without effort this task using ansible roles and playbooks in backend.
+UpOnLAN.xyz provides a build button in the webapp to realize without effort this task using ansible roles and playbooks in backend.

+---

 ## 📖 Bootloader Wrapper

-Included in ansible roles, a bootlaoder template is propose to wrapper your custom menu iPXE.
+Included in ansible roles, a bootloader template is propose to wrapper your custom menu iPXE.
 The bootloader wrapper tries to dynamically handle:

 - Multiple boot protocols (TFTP, HTTP, HTTPS)